-Here you are putting into practice the concepts described in Sankhya and preparing yourself for the leap of consciousnesses which will come with the understanding of the last Darshan shastra, the Uttar Mimansa.
+Here you are putting into practice the concepts described in Sankhya and preparing yourself for the leap of consciousnesses which will come with the understanding of the supreme Darshan shastra, the Uttar Mimansa.

 If you analyse, the Six Shastra’s are going in progressively deeper inwards.
 From the obligations that a householder has towards mankind and using energy to help fulfil these.
 To a detailed description of the material manifestation till the atomic and sub-atomic levels.
 The energy of the non-material part of the manifested creation. ie the essence of creation in terms of energy.
 Yog is where you train yourself to look beyond the material stuff around you and enter in the realm of pure energy and intention.
 Uttar Mimansa is the apex of the intellectual appreciation of the Self.
 The core of the Ved, the Advaita, is expounded here, it is a discussion on the pure Intelligence.

 I chanced upon a commentary by Rishi Vyas on the Samkhya Pravachan Sutra which is written by Rishi Patanjali.
-Though these three Darshan Shastra, Yog, Sankhya, Uttar Mimansa discuss on the different aspects of the Advaita, they are essentially interconnected, as they are focussed on the energy and intention aspects rather than the material ones.
-Read the Bhagvat Gita, Vidnyan Bhairav Tantra and the Brahma Sutra together and you will understand what I mean here.
+Though these three Darshan Shastra, Yog, Sankhya, Uttar Mimansa seem overtly different they are all essentially interconnected.
+There is only one destination for all of us.

 All Darshan shastra insist that the spiritual aspirant has to turn himself into a Sakshi, a witness, observer, catalyst, the pivot, within everything yet not connected to anything.
 Existence is perception.
 As you perceive, so do you exist.